krlxfm/website/resources/assets/markdown/contract.md

 - Reminding guests and callers of the rules before putting them on air

 You are responsible for the actions of your callers and guests, so please remind them of the rules before inviting them into KRLX or putting them on air.
-If you observe other DJs violating these rules, inform the Compliance Director right away.
+If you observe other DJs violating these rules, inform the Compliance Director right away - _it's better for us to know of an issue and address it proactively with the DJs involved, rather than needing to respond to an FCC complaint._

 Leaving the studio empty is **illegal** and is grounds for termination.
 If no one in the studio is a host of a radio show this term, it's treated the same as if it were completely empty.